dbt-labs/jaffle-shop/README.md

 At present, the popular SQL linter and formatter SQLFluff doesn't play nicely with the dbt Cloud CLI, so we've omitted it from this project _for now_.
 If you'd like auto-formatting and linting for SQL, check out the dbt Cloud IDE!

 We have kept a `.sqlfluff` config file to show what that looks like, and to future proof the repo for when the Cloud CLI support linting and formatting.

+[^1]: If you have [pipx installed](https://pipx.pypa.io/stable/), you can run `pipx run jafgen` to generate a year of data without installing anything into the project or setting up a virtual environment.
+You can then load it via `dbt seed`.
+You can skip to step 4 of [the manual setup](#-manually) instructions if you take this path.